 In most cases an histogram should be provided to highlight either the breakdown of the results (% or T) or the spread of the opinion of an audit team or of an expert panel (OR).

-Main exceptions are where the result is a single figure (Number or Number/Time).
+Main exceptions are where the result is a single figure [Number].

 4.4.2 Distribution Functions